 Instead of a proxy, you could also use a VPN.
 A Virtual Private Network (VPN) creates an encrypted tunnel between your computer and the server.
 The only thing your ISP, hackers, or possibly the government will be able to see, is that your connection is coming from the IP of your VPN server.
-All your online activities, your real IP, location and downloads will remain hidden behind the VPN’s encryption.
-Moreover, a VPN gives you access to multiple different server locations, meaning you could reach all sorts of geo-restricted pages and services that wouldn’t otherwise be available to you.
-A VPN works like this:
+All your online activities, your real IP, location and downloads will remain hidden behind the VPN’s encryption and server.
+Moreover, a VPN gives you access to multiple different server locations (often all over the world), meaning you could reach all sorts of geo-restricted pages and services that wouldn’t otherwise be available to you.
+A VPN works as described in the image below.

-Not all VPNs are the same.
+Not all VPNs are created equal.
 While they each serve approximately the same purpose, there are multiple extra factors that need to be taken into account.
 We’ll be naming three important considerations you’ll have to think of here.
 For more information about how VPN providers deal with these as well as other topics, you can read our detailed VPN reviews.

 Do you want to get started with a decent VPN right away?
-Take a look at NordVPN.
+Have a look at NordVPN.